 AI technologies power self-driving car systems.
 Developers of self-driving cars use vast amounts of data from image recognition systems, along with machine learning and neural networks, to build systems that can drive autonomously.

 The neural networks identify patterns in the data, which is fed to the machine learning algorithms.
-That data includes images from cameras on self-driving cars from which the neural network learns to identify as traffic lights, trees, curbs, pedestrians, street signs and other parts of any given driving environment.
+That data includes images from cameras on self-driving cars from which the neural network learns to identify traffic lights, trees, curbs, pedestrians, street signs and other parts of any given driving environment.

-How Google Waymo vehicles work:
+The following outlines how Google Waymo vehicles work:

 - The driver (or passenger) sets a destination.
 The car's software calculates a route.